Hudzilla.org - the homepage of Paul Hudson

 What do you think it will output?
 If you thought it would output just one row, you would be wrong - MySQL uses OR by default when matching words, meaning it will return any row that matches "nice" or matches "language" - this is where boolean mode searches come in.

-Boolean mode searching has long been popular with Internet search engines - they allow you to proceed words with a + or a - to force it to either be present (+) or not present (-).
+Boolean mode searching has long been popular with internet search engines - they allow you to proceed words with a + or a - to force it to either be present (+) or not present (-).
 You can switch to boolean mode searching using FULLTEXT indexes by adding "IN BOOLEAN MODE" to the query, like this:

 SELECT * FROM opinions WHERE MATCH(Opinion) AGAINST ('nice -language' IN BOOLEAN MODE);